Azure/iot-edge-v1/doc/azure_iot_gateway_snap.md

 > ***NOTE:** By simply including this "part" in your snap package, Azure IoT Edge will be downloaded, built and installed into your snap package.*

 Now onto the `parts:` stanza of the `snapcraft.yaml`.
 The first line is an informal name.
-You can choose anything that helps you remember how this part interacts with your snap; this part is named "azure-iot-gateway-sdk".
+You can choose anything that helps you remember how this part interacts with your snap; this part is named "iot-edge".

 Snapcraft has the ability to download code from a remote source, as specified by `source:`.
 As you can see above, snapcraft has been directed to look for the source code at the Azure GitHub repository.
 Futhermore, a particular tag has been designated for checkout via the `source-tag:` property.